Evolution of cooperation in deme-structured populations on graphs: Discussion

 In our framework, selection is essentially soft, i.e.\ the contributions of demes are not affected by their average fitnesses~\cite{Wallace75}.
 Indeed, in our dilution model, the total size of each deme after growth does not impact its contribution to the next bottleneck state.
 In our carrying-capacity model, the carrying capacity of each deme is fixed and independent of its composition, and equilibrium sizes depend only weakly on it.
 We implemented soft selection because we aimed to assess the impact of population structure in its most minimal form.
 A promising direction for future research would be to study such a model with hard selection.
 Indeed, in models where subpopulations contribute to the next bottleneck proportionally to their sizes, the fraction of cooperators can increasing overall despite decreasing within each subpopulation~\cite{chuang2009simpson}: this is known as the Simpson paradox~\cite{blyth1972simpson, simpson1951interpretation, samuels1993simpson, good1987amalgamation}.
 Such a coupling between composition and population size can favor the evolution of cooperation~\cite{Melbinger10,Cremer12,Cremer19}.
-Investigating how this effect is impacted by graph structure would thus be interesting.
+It will thus be important to understand how this effect is impacted by graph structure.
+A first interesting step in this direction was conducted in Ref.~\cite{Fu13}, which determined conditions under which cooperation can be favored at mutation-selection equilibrium, in a model with constant total population size but variable deme sizes.

 In this context, we can summarize our results as follows.
 The ability of specific graphs and update rules to favor the evolution of cooperation in models with one individual per node of the graph~\cite{ohtsuki2006evolutionary,ohtsuki2006simple} does not survive coarse-graining in a model with soft selection.
+This result does not arise from considering larger deme sizes, but from separating scales.
+Indeed, in our model, migration is independent from birth and death, and cooperation occurs locally within demes, while spatial structure matters between demes.

-In addition to considering hard selection, possible extensions include studying other games such as the snowdrift game~\cite{Gore09}, and explicitly modeling the dynamics of a diffusible resource~\cite{Borenstein13}.
+In addition to considering hard selection, possible extensions include addressing other ways through which migration may couple with cooperation~\cite{Wu11}, studying other games such as the snowdrift game~\cite{Gore09}, and explicitly modeling the dynamics of a diffusible resource~\cite{Borenstein13}.

 \onecolumngrid